Generalizing Downsampling from Regular Data to Graphs: Related Works

 \section{Related Works}

-\paragraph{Maximal $k$-Independent Sets} Computing a \emph{maximum} $k$-in\-de\-pend\-ent set ($k$-IS), or even its size, is known to be NP-hard~\cite{abiad_k-independence_2019}, while computing a \emph{maximal} $k$-IS can be trivially done in (superlinear) polynomial time and space using matrix powers~\cite{agnarsson_powers_2003} and any greedy MIS algorithm~\cite[e.g.,][]{luby_simple_1985,blelloch_greedy_2012}. \citet{koerts_k-independent_2021} proposed a formulation of the problem both as an integer linear program and as a semi-definite program, but still relying on the $k$-th power of the input graph.
-Several papers propose efficient algorithms to solve the {maximum} (weighted or unweighted) $k$-IS problem on specific classes of graphs~\cite{agnarsson_powers_2000,agnarsson_powers_2003,eto_distance-d_2014,bhattacharya_generalized_1999,duckworth_large_2003}, which fall beyond the scope of this article.
-To the best of our knowledge the only other parallel algorithm for computing a maximal $k$-independent set was proposed by \citet{bell_exposing_2012} as a generalization of the one of \citet{luby_simple_1985} for $k > 1$.
-This algorithm is essentially the same as \cref{alg:k-mis}, but without the ranking argument, making the algorithm non-deterministic, as the nodes are always extracted in a random order.
-Bounds on the size of the maximum $k$-independent sets are instead an active research topic in discrete mathematics and algebraic graph theory, with results both in terms of average distance between the nodes~\cite{firby_independence_1997,o_sharp_2021} and in terms of the graph spectrum~\cite{abiad_spectral_2016,abiad_k-independence_2019,abiad_optimization_2022,fiol_new_2020,wocjan_spectral_2021}.
-As for $k$-MIS, most of the works on maximum-weight $k$-independent sets regard specific classes of graphs~\cite{pal_sequential_1996,hsiao_efficient_1992,hota_efficient_2001,saha_maximum_2003}.
-Bounds on the classical MWIS problem have been widely studied in literature~\cite{sakai_note_2003,kako_approximation_2009,demange_improved_2005,halldorsson_approximations_1999}, and could also be applied to the $k$-MWIS problem if obtained via the $k$-th power of a graph.
+\paragraph{Maximal $\bm{k}$-Independent Sets.} Computing a \kmis can be trivially done in (superlinear) polynomial time and space using matrix powers~\cite{agnarsson_powers_2003} and any greedy MIS algorithm~\cite[e.g.,][]{luby_simple_1985,blelloch_greedy_2012}. \citet{koerts_k-independent_2021} proposed a formulation of the problem both as an integer linear program and as a semi-definite program, but still relying on the $k$-th power of the input graph.
+Several papers propose efficient algorithms to solve the {maximum} (weighted or unweighted) $k$-IS problem on specific classes of graphs~\cite{agnarsson_powers_2000,agnarsson_powers_2003,eto_distance-d_2014,bhattacharya_generalized_1999,duckworth_large_2003,pal_sequential_1996,hsiao_efficient_1992,hota_efficient_2001,saha_maximum_2003}, which fall beyond the scope of this article.
+To the best of our knowledge, the only other parallel algorithm for computing a maximal $k$-independent set was proposed by \citet{bell_exposing_2012} as a generalization of the one of \citet{luby_simple_1985} for $k \ge 1$.
+This algorithm is essentially the same as \cref{alg:k-mis,alg:cluster}, but without the ranking argument, making the algorithm non-deterministic, as the nodes are always extracted in a random order.